-What I love about these meatballs is that they’re a hearty appetizer or a meal in and of themselves.
+What I love about this giant meatball recipe is that they’re a hearty appetizer or a meal in and of themselves.
 You can share them as a starter or as a single serving for lunch or dinner!

-I wholeheartedly recommend serving this setup with a big, crusty piece of bread and a nice glass of pinot noir, but obviously you do what sounds good!!
-We’re all about comfort these days!
+I wholeheartedly recommend serving this setup with a big, crusty piece of bread and a nice glass of pinot noir.
+You could also serve them with crispy polenta and a good salad!

 This recipe calls for ground beef, but there are always questions… The most scrumptious and indulgent is obviously something like 80/20, but if that isn’t your cup of tea (it isn’t usually mine), there are other options.

 You can always do a lower fat content.
 Any makeup should work here especially since you’re adding egg and baking them.
 The bed of herbed ricotta helps as well!